Chart Color Schemes

 Infrastructure

-West Wimmera has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+West Wimmera has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly impact a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
-A total of zero projects have been identified by AreaSearch as potentially affecting this area.
-Notable projects include Lower Limestone Coast Water Allocation Plan, Limestone Coast Energy Park, Melbourne To Adelaide Freight Rail Improvements, and Victorian Renewable Energy Zones, with the following list outlining those most likely to be relevant.
+No changes can significantly affect a region's performance like modifications to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially impact this area.
+Notable projects include the Lower Limestone Coast Water Allocation Plan, Limestone Coast Energy Park, Melbourne To Adelaide Freight Rail Improvements, and Victorian Renewable Energy Zones.
+The following list outlines those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.